 BUT the 5 children loved the hotel.
 They could run through the halls with no problems and make all the noise they wanted.

-At this time in our lives, we were heavily into paying bridge, and we spent many hours with the Morleys, playing bridge and smoking cigarettes
+At this time in our lives, we were heavily into playing bridge, and we spent many hours with the Morleys, playing bridge and smoking cigarettes.
+Note: I have not smoked for 40 years….just sayin’.

 We spent our time at the lovely picnic playing bridge while sitting around a big empty spool, The chlidren were playing peacefully and life was good.